Usage Guide

 Tip

 Where do assets live?
-Style files are in asset/mplstyle/, colors in asset/color/, fonts in asset/font/, and figure constants in dm.SW, dm.DW.
+Style files are in asset/mplstyle/, colors in asset/color/, and fonts in asset/font/.
+Physical-width helpers live in dm.units (dm.cm, dm.inch, dm.mm, plus the academic-column sugar dm.col1 / dm.col2).
 See Design Philosophy for the architecture behind these choices.

 ../_images/evolution_step1.svg ../_images/evolution_step2.svg ../_images/evolution_step3.svg ../_images/evolution_step4.svg